openSUSE/obs-landing/_posts/development/2023-08-08-submit-step-for-the-scm-ci-integration.md

         target_project: home:jane_doe
 ```

 This step will submit the `ctris` package from project `games` to project `home:jane_doe`.
-You can of course select to run this step within a workflow that runs only on commit or only on pull request using filters too.
+Of course you can select to run this step only on certain events (push, pull request etc.) or branches too.

 # How Do I Learn More?